strapi/documentation/docusaurus/docs/dev-docs/plugins/server-api.md

 Once you have declared and exported the plugin interface, you will be able to [use the plugin interface](#usage).

 :::note
-The whole code for the server part of your plugin could live in the `/strapi-server.js|ts` or `/server/index.js|ts` file.
-However, it's recommended to split the code into different folders, just like the [structure](/dev-docs/plugins/development/plugin-structure) created by the `strapi generate plugin` CLI generator command.
+The whole code for the server part of your plugin could live in the `/server/src/index.ts|js` file.
+However, it's recommended to split the code into different folders, just like the [structure](/dev-docs/plugins/development/plugin-structure) created by the Plugin SDK.
 :::

 ## Entry file

-To tap into the Server API, create a `strapi-server.js` file at the root of the plugin package folder.
-This file exports the required interface, with the following parameters available:
+The `/src/server/index.js` file at the root of the plugin folder exports the required interface, with the following parameters available:

 | Parameter type         | Available parameters                                                                                                                                                                                           |
 | ---------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |